A swimming pool can be complete bliss when the weather is hot, but they

 If you or someone you know has been injured in a swimming pool accident,

-you need for medical bills, lost wages and pain and suffering.
+medical bills, lost wages and pain and suffering.

 Call (504) 470-3935 to speak with a lawyer.